Sign in

 Working with New Vision Display

-As a leading manufacturer of touch and display products, New Vision Display can help you determine the specific needs of your project and tune your PCAP touchscreen controllers to meet them.
-Our PRECI-Touch® products are based primarily on PCAP touch technology and can be customized for a variety of applications using a wide range of materials, stacks, and controllers.
+As a leading manufacturer of touch and display products, New Vision Display can assist in determining your project's specific requirements and tuning your PCAP touchscreen controllers.
+Our PRECI-Touch® products primarily use PCAP technology and can be tailored for diverse applications with a variety of materials and controllers.

 The company is the world’s best Resistive Touch Screens custom supplier.
 We are your one-stop shop for all needs.
 Our staff are highly-specialized and will help you find the product you need.